infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/National School Health Policy, Kenya.md

 ### Responsibilities of school management committee

-  - The School Management committee (SMC) will be comprised of the Head Teacher (HT) as the secretary, the chairman and the treasurer who will be drawn from the Parents&#39; Association, representatives from the District Education Board (DEB), the sponsor, a special needs education specialist and the Ministry of Public Health and Sanitation.
+  - The School Management committee (SMC) will be comprised of the Head Teacher (HT) as the secretary, the chairman and the treasurer who will be drawn from the Parents Association, representatives from the District Education Board (DEB), the sponsor, a special needs education specialist and the Ministry of Public Health and Sanitation.